Box is #4 in Top 10 Cloud Storages

 2013.
 Box makes friends with Big Guys.
 Gives 50 Gb for free and forever

-File storage and collaboration service Box was a startup not far ago.
-And now they're making friends with IT giants.
-Recently, IBM and Oracle have integrated their products IBM Connections and Oracle Fusion Applications (respectively) with Box's cloud storage.
-And now Box together with Dell is offering the joint strange promotion - everyone can get 50 GB of cloud storage for free and forever on condition ...
-Okay, without any conditions, just like that.
-And you don't have to buy or own Dell computer.
-Moreover, Whitney Bouck, GM of Enterprise for Box (pictured) recently said “There’s one camp that is all about sync and share — that’s not that interesting.
-It’s a commodity and probably should be free.
-Collaboration — making it easier to work together — is where it gets interesting”.
+Not long ago, Box was a startup in the file storage and collaboration service industry.
+However, they have since forged alliances with prominent IT giants.
+Most recently, IBM and Oracle integrated their respective products, IBM Connections and Oracle Fusion Applications, with Box's cloud storage.
+Additionally, Box has partnered with Dell to offer a unique joint promotion: anyone can now access 50 GB of cloud storage for free, indefinitely, without any conditions or the need to purchase a Dell computer.
+Furthermore, Whitney Bouck, General Manager of Enterprise for Box (pictured), expressed that "There's one camp that is all about sync and share - that's not that interesting.
+It's a commodity and probably should be free.
+Collaboration - making it easier to work together - is where it gets interesting."

 2012.
 Aaron Levie Gangnam Style dance on BoxWorks stage.
 Box new version